wolfSSL/wolfssl/IDE/XCODE/README.md

 You can make an archive for a device, as well.
 That is a release build.

+## Known issues:

+When building for older iPhone models that support the i386 architecture some inline assembly in the fast math library assumes 64-bit registers and must be disabled.
+This inline assembly can be disabled with `#define TFM_NO_ASM` when using the setting `#define USE_FAST_MATH` on i386 targets.

 # Installing libwolfssl.a

 Simply drag the file libwolfssl_XXX_.a and the directory `include` and drop it into